nuclex-shared-cpp/Nuclex.Support.Native/ReadMe.md

 **Helpers**
 * A modern ScopeGuard plus a transactional variant
-* Fast and lightweight signal/slot implementation
+* Fast and lightweight signal/slot implementation for single threads
+* Fast and efficient signal/slot implementation for multiple threads
 * Lean dependency injector with automatic constructor detection
 * Scoped temporary file and directory classes